RandallDavis/roll20-areaMapper/README.md

 alt="Tutorial" width="100%" height="100%" border="10" /></a>

 ##### Required libraries:
 This requires another script I wrote for its visual alert animations.
-They can be found here: https://github.com/RandallDavis/roll20-visualAlertScript
+It can be found here: https://github.com/RandallDavis/roll20-visualAlertScript.

 ##### Core design ideas:
 - Create areas based on drawing tool unions.